marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 I could deploy a custom pxelinux.
 This also turned out doable.
 What was necessary was the following:

-* Setting up a DHCP/TFTP server
+* Bringing up a DHCP/TFTP server
-* Adding the DHCP server to a list that would be taken into consideration by the gateways when relaying DHCP traffic (you need a good reason to be in that list!)
+* Adding the DHCP server to a list of machines to which DHCP traffic would be relayed (you need a good reason to be in that list!)
 * Disabling any kind of DHCP answer from the production servers for the host under test
 * Configuring my own DHCP instance to provide an answer for the host under test, pointing to the test TFTP server and custom pxelinux.

-Once the test environment was in place, the debugging could start.

 Interaction with the machine
 =======